LaggerLimited/SchoolRepo/README.md

 ## Usage

-Currently no input is being read from the user to move the tanks.
-This will be implemented next.
+User input is controlled by using the wasd keys for player one and the arrows keys for player two.
+These keys will move the two different tanks.

 ## Contributing
 Pull requests are welcome.
 Please use the above "New Pull Request" button and you will be able to have your own branch to this project.